Jackson Racing FAQs

 Q: Does a Header and/or Test-Pipe help the Supercharger system?

 A: Header/Test-Pipe can help the engine breathe better, and increase power depending on the application.
 But when adding a header and/or test-pipe, you MUST ensure your engine tuning will support the upgrade.
 Also, test-pipes are designed for Racing Purposes Only, and are not for highway use.
 It is important to note that headers and test-pipes do not always yield positive results.
 If you are not sure if your system will support such an upgrade, feel free to contact Jackson Racing about what upgrades each kit will support.
-Also, colder spark plugs and a cooler thermostat can help keep temps down and ensure safety.

 Q: What additional parts could I put on to help my Jackson Racing-powered vehicle?